jacobandreas/writing/_posts/2011-12-28-on-columbia-students.md

 of a scheduling panic at the beginning of last summer because she'd won so many scholarships she found herself required to attend three receptions simultaneously on opposite sides of the country.
-That guy you do your problem sets with turns out to be a NIPS reviewer; the girl who sits behind you in lecture has a column in _Forbes_; the kid in your Chinese class has been all over TechCrunch for the last week; the ditzy cheerleader in your seminar is proficient in several ancient languages.
+That guy you do your problem sets with turns out to be a NIPS reviewer; the girl sitting behind you in lecture has a column in _Forbes_; some kid in your Chinese class has been all over TechCrunch for the last week; the ditzy cheerleader in your seminar is proficient in several ancient languages.
 And so on.

 Of course there are exceptions: barely-competent essayists, prospective economists who can't wrap their minds around differential calculus and (my personal scourge) computer scientists who cannot for the life of them write a well-formed proof.
-This is usually brushed away with "well, they're just good at something else", which I am willing to grant for students in University Writing and Principles of Economics but not in graduate cryptography courses.
+This is usually brushed away with an insistence that they're just good at something else, which I am willing to grant for students in University Writing and Principles of Economics but not in graduate cryptography courses.
 Even at a school like this, there are enough spots set aside for athletes, legacies and donors' children that one is guaranteed a certain number of duds.[^2]

-There's a broader issue: we purport to assemble the most interesting student body possible, but the usual inputs to the admissions process--SAT scores, personal statements, lists of prizes--are only weakly correlated with interestingness, itself an ill-defined concept.
-I like to think that Columbia does a better job of picking than most (or more precisely, their criteria for interestingness are closest to mine--the school's location selects for maturity and the curriculum against monomania[^3]) but we are no closer to solving the selection problem than anybody else.[^4] In general, the four years of high school are not enough to separate the prodigious from the merely precocious; as
+There's a broader issue: we purport to assemble the most interesting student body possible, but the usual inputs to the admissions process---SAT scores, personal statements, lists of prizes---are only weakly correlated with interestingness, itself an ill-defined concept.
+I like to think that Columbia does a better job of picking than most (or more precisely, their criteria for interestingness are closest to mine---the school's location selects for maturity and the curriculum against monomania[^3]) but we are no closer to solving the selection problem than anybody else.[^4] In general, the four years of high school are not enough to separate the prodigious from the merely precocious; as